Pakistan International Airlines Flight 8303: Pilot licensing scandal and flight ban

-On 24 June 2020, Pakistan aviation minister Ghulam Sarwar Khan revealed to the parliament that 262 out of the 860 pilots in the country did not have authentic licenses and alleged that they paid someone else to take their exam for them.
+On 24 June 2020, Pakistan aviation minister Ghulam Sarwar Khan revealed to the Parliament that 262 out of the 860 pilots in the country did not have authentic licenses and alleged that they paid someone else to take their exam for them.
 The following day, PIA spokesman Abdullah Khan announced that the airline had grounded 150 of their 434 pilots based on "bogus" licenses.
 (Note: Later reports indicate that far fewer Pakistani pilots actually had their license suspended.
 ARY News reported in July 2020 that the PCAA suspended the licenses of 48 PIA pilots.
 At the same time, The News International reported that seven PIA pilots lost their jobs in addition to the 48 who had their license suspended.
 Al Jazeera reported in September that 50 pilot licenses were revoked permanently and 32 were suspended for a year.
 The AAIB found that both of the crew involved in the crash had valid licenses.)
-30 June, PIA was banned from flying into the European Union for six months for failing multiple safety tests and for failing to properly implement a safety management system, as stated in a letter sent to PIA from the EASA.
+On 30 June, PIA was banned from flying into the European Union for six months for failing multiple safety tests and for failing to properly implement a safety management system, as stated in a letter sent to PIA from the EASA.
 The EASA stated that the decision could be appealed.
 The EASA also banned the airline from flying to the United Kingdom.
 On 9 July, PIA was banned from flying to the United States.
 On 27 December, the EASA extended the ban for another three months, citing a lack of a safety audit.

 In April the following year, the ban was extended indefinitely and the EASA stated that it would remain in place until a proper safety audit on the airline had been done.
 On 29 November 2024, the EASA lifted the EU ban, confirming that PIA had passed its safety audit and that the PCAA had established sufficient oversight over PIA.
 The United Kingdom Department for Transport conducted an aviation security inspection for Pakistan in July 2025.
 They found that the country complied with international standards.
 On 16 July, the Air Safety Committee removed the ban on PIA as well as all Pakistani airlines.